 All that changes as soon as a child enters school property.
 The legal relationship between students and school officials is best described by the doctrines of in loco parentis ("school as parent") and parens patriae ("the state as parent").
 The former, for example, gives school officials the right to stop any activity -- legal or otherwise -- that disrupts the learning process.
 The latter allows schools to act as agents of government on students' behalf.
 In tandem, the two concepts have allowed courts to regularly uphold violations of students' rights that wouldn't have flown otherwise.
 Although schools have made exceptions for certain forms of self-expression, they've also censored school newspapers and suspended students for infractions like using bad language on school grounds and wearing hair past certain lengths.
 Schools have even been allowed to search students' private property.
 The prevailing attitude was that a school's responsibility to educate and protect children trumps student privacy, and allows school authorities more leeway than the police would have outside school [source: Dorf].

-For more information on students and the law, take a look at the links on the next page.
+For more information on students and the law, take a look at the links below.

 - Dorf, Michael C. "What Constitutional Rights Should Schoolchildren Have?
 Two Recent Cases Underscore the Ways in Which Children Are Not Simply Miniature Adults."
 FindLaw.
 March 23, 2009.
 (Dec.
 7, 2010)

 - Holland, Jesse J. "Savana Redding Strip Search Was Illegal, Supreme Court Says."
 Huffington Post.
 June 25, 2009.
 (Dec.
 9, 2010)http://www.huffingtonpost.com/2009/06/25/savana-redding-strip-sear_n_220717.html